vivit-phruktayanon/week-1/Lab/Lab1-1/Readme.md

 ## Revision, put your commit number here
-* Sort from larger to smaller:
+* Sort from larger to smaller:f4a4b2f6
-* Without flag:
+* Without flag:f4a4b2f6

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: it use loop for check if number we select is smaller next number it will be swap and begin loop again

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: it not swap because code no use = but it use >

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 15.

 4. Why we need flag variable ?

-Answer:
+Answer: because we use flag for check while loop  if it is false it go out while loop.

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer: faster because program just run only for loop one time but it not complete the program.